President Ron Eng Khor

 Michael has practiced Wushu and Taichi under the tutorship of Master Tang Lai Wei.
 He has instructed both Wushu and Taichi since 2004 and been a member of Monash Wushu Club since 2006.
 He became a committee member in that year and served in various roles including President and Treasurer until 2013.

 Michael moved to the US late 2013 and currently resides in Chicago.
-He continues to train abroad and has joined Rob in attending committee meetings via Skype.
+He continues to train abroad and attends committee meetings via Skype.

 Tong Low has a wealth of martial arts knowledge to draw on.
 He first started studying martial arts at the age of 14, and has since worked through the disciplines of Tae Kwon Do, Tang Soo Do and Hapkido before finding his beloved wushu.
 The Chinese Martial Arts have become an obsession for Tong, who takes every opportunity to learn and improve his skills through his many and varied contacts around the world.